amadsalmon/Realtime-Text-Recognition-in-Video/README.md

-# Realtime Text Detection in Video
+# Realtime Text Recognition in Video

 This project is aimed at harnessing the power of computer vision to implement real-time text recognition in video.
 It is carried out as part of the Computer Vision course held at the Sapienza University of Rome.